Beagle: Health

 Their long floppy ears can mean that the inner ear does not receive a substantial air flow or that moist air becomes trapped, and this can lead to ear infections.
 Beagles may also be affected by a range of eye problems; two common ophthalmic conditions in beagles are glaucoma and corneal dystrophy.
 "Cherry eye", a prolapse of the gland of the third eyelid, and distichiasis, a condition in which eyelashes grow into the eye causing irritation, sometimes exist; both these conditions can be corrected with surgery.
 They can suffer from several types of retinal atrophy.
 Failure of the nasolacrimal drainage system can cause dry eye or leakage of tears onto the face.
+The cause of primary open angle glaucoma in the Beagle is an autosomal recessive mutation in the ADAMTS10 gene.

 As field dogs they are prone to minor injuries such as cuts and sprains, and, if inactive, obesity is a common problem as they will eat whenever food is available and rely on their owners to regulate their weight.
 When working or running free they are also likely to pick up parasites such as fleas, ticks, harvest mites, and tapeworms, and irritants such as grass seeds can become trapped in their eyes, soft ears, or paws.

-Beagles may exhibit a behavior known as reverse sneezing, in which they sound as if they are choking or gasping for breath, but are actually drawing air in through the mouth and nose.
-The exact cause of this behavior is not known, but it can be a common occurrence and is not harmful to the dog.
+Beagles may exhibit a behaviour known as reverse sneezing, in which they sound as if they are choking or gasping for breath, but are actually drawing air in through the mouth and nose.
+The exact cause of this behaviour is not known, but it can be a common occurrence and is not harmful to the dog.

-Reproduction

-The average size of a beagle litter is six puppies.
-When mother beagles give birth to litters of puppies, the little pups weigh just a few ounces each.
+Canine juvenile polyarteritis syndrome, also known as juvenile polyarteritis syndrome of beagle dogs is a multisystemic necrotising vasculitis of the small arteries.
+The condition is characterised by a reoccurrent acute fever and cervicalgia over a period of 3-7 days.
+The Beagle is predisposed with most reports concerning the breed — whence the name 'Beagle pain syndrome'.